7 Everyday Things to Improve Posture

 Head tilt, sometimes accompanied with a high shoulder, often results from hours on a device in an awkward position.
 It often causes neck or shoulder pain, and sometimes headaches from resulting muscle tension.
 Carrying a heavy shoulder bag also can cause similar problems.

 In the lower back, carrying loads awkwardly can cause one hip to ride higher than the other (unlevel pelvis).
 Ever had to alter your trousers due an unequal leg length?
 You may not notice it but your tailor does!
-This is usually due to the unlevel pelvis, not legs that grew unevenly.
+This can be related to pelvic tilt or posture in some people, although true anatomical leg-length differences also occur and may need clinical assessment.

 Everyday Tips for Improving Posture